-Our regenerative treatments for wound care have helped numerous patients get the treatment they need to see significant results.
+Our wound care treatments have helped numerous patients see significant results.
 Diabetic wounds or ulcers can be a great burden to the quality of life of patients.
 They are typically caused by lack of blood flow to the extremities, as a result of uncontrolled diabetes.
 The reduced blood flow creates reduced cellular activity which would usually keep the tissue clean and free of infection.
 This most often occurs on the feet or legs, as these parts of the body are the furthest from the heart and circulation is most difficult in these areas.

 Wound Care Service Covered by Medicare and Medicare Replacement Policy